obo/loev3go/README.md

 ## Wishlist

 - Precision, precision, precision.
 Obviously, precision is troublesome.
-I am now working on mousometry, but any global positioning is highly desirable.
+See the [square pearls](https://raw.github.com/obo/loev3go/master/screenshots/first-loev3go-run-results.jpg) that I had to run 3x in a row to reach the full circle (and the circle did not close anyway).
+  I originally thought that mousometry (an optical mouse attached to LoEV3go providing more precise odometry) would help but a more plausible technique seems global positioning, see the [arucoloc subdirectory](https://github.com/obo/loev3go/tree/master/arucoloc).

-- The robot could have "security" feature: the LOGO program will stop immediately when the color sensor does not see enough white or when the touch sensor hits something.
+- The robot could have a "security" feature: the LOGO program will stop immediately when the color sensor does not see enough white or when the touch sensor hits something.
 Obviously, you can still damage your floor if the turtle runs backwards...